The Horn of Plenty: Inspiration

 The Horn of Plenty: Everything But the Kitchen Sink (Autumn/Winter 2009), generally referred to as The Horn of Plenty, is the thirty-fourth collection McQueen made for his eponymous fashion house.
 It was conceived as a dark satire of the fashion industry with pastiches of notable designers and McQueen's past works.
 He felt the industry was reliant on reusing old ideas rather than coming up with new concepts, and would be even more risk-averse during a recession.
-McQueen intended to stand out and attract attention by rejecting the safe approach; he described the collection to journalist Susannah Frankel as "a sackable offense".
+McQueen felt sales would be poor regardless as a result of the declining economy, so he intended to attract attention by rejecting the safe approach and making a statement.
+He jokingly described the collection to journalist Susannah Frankel as "a sackable offense".